 I had always thought that reddit’s front pages operated as some kind of direct democracy, and I was surprised to learn that’s not actually the case. reddit’s codebase is largely open source, so it’s possible that the logic that reserves certain ranks for certain subreddits is completely in the open, but again I didn’t know about it, and neither did any of the redditors I asked about it.

-I’d be curious to see what would happen if all subreddits were treated equally: my guess is that the reddit default top 100 would contain an even higher rate of funny pictures, but who knows, maybe there’d be some unintended side effects that would cause people to upvote more varied content.
+I’d be curious to see what would happen if all subreddits were treated equally: my guess is that the reddit default top 100 would contain an even higher rate of funny pictures, but who knows, maybe there’d be some unintended side effects that would lead people to upvote more varied content.